mattcarlotta/auto-url-visitor/README.md

 ## Automated URL Visitor

-An automated service to visit a website using playwright.
+An automated service to visit a website using playwright (linux only).